automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

 **Note**:

-* You have to register with a free account on MyRenesas and accept the license conditions before downloading them the drivers.
+* You have to register with a free account on MyRenesas and accept the license conditions before downloading the drivers.
- The operation is fast and simple but nevertheless mandatory to access evaluation of non open-source drivers for free.
+ The operation is fast and simple nevertheless mandatory to access evaluation of non open-source drivers for free.
  Once you registered, you can download two zip files.
 * The files must be stored into your download directory (usually $HOME/Downloads, pointed by $XDG_DOWNLOAD_DIR).